-Equity in Losses of Affiliates and Impairments:
+Equity in Losses of Affiliates, net of Impairments:

+Equity in losses of affiliates, net of impairments, results from the Company's minority ownership in certain investments that are accounted for under the equity method.
+Under the equity method of accounting, the Company's proportionate share of each affiliate's operating income or losses is included in equity losses of affiliates.
 Equity in losses of affiliates decreased to a loss of approximately \$2.1 million for the fiscal year ended July 31, 2010 from a loss of \$16.6 million for the prior fiscal year, primarily as a result of a \$16.5 million decrease in the amount of impairment charges recorded on investments included in the @Ventures portfolio of investments, which was partially offset by a \$2.0 million increase in the amount of equity in income (losses) of affiliates recognized by the Company as its portion for the net income (loss) of certain affiliate companies.

 The Company assesses the need to record impairment losses on its investments and records such losses when the impairment of an investment is determined to be other than temporary in nature.
 The process of assessing whether a particular equity investment's net realizable value is less than its carrying cost requires a significant amount of judgment.
 In making this judgment, the Company carefully considers the investee's cash position, projected cash flows (both short and long-term), financing needs, recent financing rounds, most recent valuation data, the current investing environment, management/ownership changes and competition.
 The valuation process is based primarily on information that the Company requests from these privately held companies and is not subject to the same disclosure and audit requirements as the reports required of U.S. public companies.
 Based on the Company's evaluation, it recorded a \$0.3 million impairment charge during the fiscal year ended July 31, 2010 related to its investment in a privately held company.
+This impairment charge is included in "Equity in losses of affiliates and impairments" in the Company's Consolidated Statement of Operations.